PersiaML/tutorials/src/getting-started/index.md

 After downloading the adult income dataset.
 You can choose from the following two methods to start your first PERSIA task.

 ### Using Docker-Compose
-[Docker-compose](https://docs.docker.com/compose/) is a container management tool that launch multiple services at once time.
-By edit the `docker-compose.yml` file, you can configure the PERSIA training environment such as `docker-image`, `gpu_num`, `service_replica_num`, etc. see PERSIA docker-compose [configuration](../customization/index.md#docker-compose-launcher) for more detail.
+[Docker-compose](https://docs.docker.com/compose/) is a container management tool that can launch multiple services at once.
+By editing the `docker-compose.yml` file, you can customize the PERSIA training task (such as `docker-image`, `gpu_num`, and `service_replica_num`).
+See PERSIA docker-compose [configuration](../customization/index.md#docker-compose-launcher) for more detail.

+TODO: fix content consistency @wangyulong

 **Requirements**